JPal-Programming/StuckOverflow_SRMHackathon/README.md

    * The stops are added to the database along with estimated times of arrival, etc.

 2. Optimizing estimated times of arrival:

-  -The speed based on timestamps and geoposition is calculated.
+    * The speed based on timestamps and geoposition is calculated.
-  -This is used to calculate and update ETAs
+    * This is used to calculate and update ETAs